 This seems likely to remain a hot button topic for the foreseeable future, capable of acting as a wedge issue in the United Kingdoms' next General Election.
 Below is a 2016 essay in which I tried to set some of the controversies into a broader context; it appears in my book The Best I Can Do (2016).
 In a re-write I would want to include separate consideration of the position of intersex (hermaphrodite) individuals who are marginalised in the current debate and only mentioned here.

-The book (paperback) is available on Amazon and at Blackwell (though their website is currently down).
+The book (paperback) is available on Amazon and at Blackwell at a discounted price.

 Passing for Female?

 To my knowledge, no single or unified account of the limits and limitations of self-identification exists.
 Different practices prevail in different domains and reflect both fairly constant and sometimes rapidly changing perceptions of what is legitimate, what is safe, what is fair, and so on.
 The practices vary from one society to another, of course.
 The issue those practices address might be put like this: When can and should we accept someone’s own word that they are who they say they are?
 When can and should we accept that they are what they say they are?